-This section includes a description of the anticipated effects of YCWA's proposed Project.
-The section below is divided into the following areas: 1) effects due to new ground-disturbing activities; 2) effects on upland erosion and sources of sediment; 3) effects of shoreline erosion and sediment deposition in Project reservoirs; 4) effects of the Project on channel stability; and 5) effects on sediment transport.
+This section includes a description of the anticipated effects of YCWA's proposed Project, which includes YCWA's proposed PM&E measures (Appendix E2) on geology and soils resources.
+The section is divided into the following areas: 1) effects of construction-related activities; 2) effects of continued Project O&M.